basudasgupta/basudasgupta.github.io/_pages/research.md

 *For Physicists*

-* Flavor Depolarization of Supernova Neutrinos ..Web-seminar at CCAPP Lunch
+* Flavor Depolarization of Supernova Neutrinos Web-seminar at CCAPP Lunch
-* Supernova Neutrinos: Challenges and Opportunities ..Review at Neutrino 2018 at Heidelberg
+* Supernova Neutrinos: Challenges and Opportunities Review at Neutrino 2018 at Heidelberg
 * A Fresh Look at Dark Matter
-..Review at WHEPP-XIV at IIT Kanpur
+  Review at WHEPP-XIV at IIT Kanpur

 *For Scientists*

 *Particle Physics at the Intensity Frontier
-..Kavli Frontiers of Science Symposium organised by US National Academy of Science at Irvine
+  Kavli Frontiers of Science Symposium organised by US National Academy of Science at Irvine

 *For General Audiences*

 *Darkness at the Edge of Town
-.."Chai and Why?"
+  "Chai and Why?"
 Public Lecture at Prithvi Theatre *Looking with Nu Eyes
-..New Vistas Public Lecture at Perkins Observatory
+  New Vistas Public Lecture at Perkins Observatory

 Email me if you want the slides to any of my other more technical talks, and I'll send you a copy.
 If you are thinking of inviting me for a talk, these should give you a fair idea of my expertise and overall style.